 REGISTER BOOK AND JOB

-THE subscriber has now in office a new, beautiful and extensive assortment of BOOK AND JOB MATERIAL, and is prepared to execute, with neatness, every
+THE subscriber has now in office a new, beautiful and extensive assortment of BOOK AND JOB MATERIAL.

-Book & Pamphlet work.
+and is prepared to execute, with neatness, every book & pamphlet work.

-Business Cards, in the best style, and at but a trifling advance on Northern prices.
-To enable him to do this, he had received an assortment of beautifully enameled Cards, of different sizes, and fancy Stationery, with which he is prepared to fill orders for Ball Tickets, Circulars, and all descriptions of Bronze and Fancy Colored Printing.
-He has, also, an assortment of extra-sized type for MAMMOTH POSTERS and SHOW BILLS, and will spare no pains to render perfect satisfaction in the execution of all work with which he shall be entrusted.
-SHORTLY EXPECTED One of Montague's Beautiful Cylinder Printing l'RESSES, -a new invention, which is destined to become the machine for Country printing offices .-The subscriber will therefore be enabled to print large editions of pamphlets. books, &c., &c., at greatly reduced rates.
+Business Gards, in the best style, and at but a triffing advance on Northern prices.
+To enable him to do this, he has received an assortment of beautifully enameled Cards, of different sizes, and fancy Stationery, with which he is prepared to fill orders for Ball Tickets.
+Circulars, and all descriptions of

+Bronze and Pancy Colored Printing.
+He has, also, an assortment of extra-sized type for MAMMOTH POSTERS and SHOW BILLS, shall be entrusted.

+SHORTLY EXPECTED One of Montague's brautiful Cylinder Printing PRESSES, - new invention, which is destined to become the machine for Country printing offices .-The subscriber will therefore be enabled to print large editions of pamphlets. books, &c., &c., at greatly reduced rates.
 More particular information given in due time.

 SEATON GALES.
+59_tf

+NEW YORK PIANO FORTE EMPORIUM.

 July 19, 1853.

-59-tf NEW YORK PIANO FORTE EMPORIUM.
+themselves

+Sept.
+16, 1852.

 MESSRS.
 BENNETT & CO.

-N consequence of the immense demand, and unrivalled popularity of their FRENCH GRAND AC-TION PIANO FORTES, have greatly enlarged their Manufacturer & Bealer in the most Approved Manufactory, and opened a Spacious Warehoon No. 361 Broadway, one door above "Thompson's Saloon," where they will be happy at all times to supply their numer ous friends and patrons with PIANO FORTES, of every variety of style and finish.
-All instruments manufactured at this establishment are fully warranted to stand any climate, and eve perfect satisfaction, both in VOLUME AND QUALITY OF TOUCH.
-Our prices are such that those desiring a very superior finished Instrument, as well as those more economically inclined, cannot fail to be suited DEALERS, PROFESSORS, AMETEURS and others, wishing to purchase, are invited to call and look for BENNETT & CO., 361 Broadway, NEW YORK.
+N consequence of the immense demand, and unrivalled popularity of their FRENCH GRAND AC-TION PIANO FORTES, have greatly enlarged their Manufactory, and opened a Spacious WAREBOOM

+No. 361 Broadway, one door above "Thompson's Saloon," where they will be happy at all times to supply their numerous friends and patrons with Prano Fortes, of ev ery variety of style and finish.
+All instruments manufactured at this establishment are fully warranted to stand any climate, and give perfect satisfaction, both in VOLUME AND QUALITY OF TOUCH.
+Our prices are such that those desiring a very superior finished Instrument, as well as those more economically inclined, cannot fail to be suited

+BENNETT & CO..
+361 Broadway, NEW YORK.

-ly 77 Sept.
-16, 1852.
-OPARTNERSHIP .- The subscribers have this / day entered into Copartnership, under the name and style of A. S. SHAFER & CO., for the manufacture and sale of READY MADE CLOTH.
-ING in all its branches, at the store on Sycamore street heretofore known as Perry's Clothing Ba-A. S. SHAFER, GEO.
-A. HALSEY, ROB'T HUNTER.
+OPARTNERSHIP .- The subscribers have this day entered into Copartnership, under the name and the copartnership and the manufacture and sale of READY MADE CLOTH-ING in all its branches, at the store on Sycamor street heretofore known as Perry's Clothing Ba-A. S. SHAFER.
+GEO.
+A. HALSEY,

+ROB'T HUNTER.

 Petersburg, April 1, 1852.
-Succr's to N. Perry The subscriber, having disposed of his entire interest in the Clothing business at Petersburg to Messrs.
-A. S. SHAFER & CO., takes this method of returning his acknowledgments to the public of Petersburg and vicinity for their liberal patronage during his proprietorship of the CLOTHING BAZAAR, and would also recommend a continuance of the same to his successors.
-August 24th, 1852.
+Succr's to N. Perry .The subscriber, having disposed of his entire interest in the Clothing business at Petersburg to Messrs.
+A. S. SHAFER & CO., takes this method of returning his acknowledgments to the public of Petersburg and vicinity for their liberal patronage durlng his proprietorship of the CLOTHING BAZAAR. and would also recommend a continuance of the same to his successors.